adtangir/partner-center-sdk/develop/non-mfa-compliant-partner-requests.md

 - Partner Center API

-This topic explains how to obtains a list of all partner requests or a list of recent non MFA compliant partner user requests.
+This topic explains how to obtain a list of non MFA compliant partner user requests.

 ## Prerequisites